goatapp/perimeterx-ruby-sdk/readme.md

 To replace the default verification behavior, add the configuration a lambda member as shown in the example below.

-The method must return boolen value.
+The method returns a boolen value.